arijitmazumdar/todo-app-quarkus/README.md

 bash ./src/scripts/deployDocker.sh #Change the docker image name in the file src/scripts/deployment.env
 ```

-Things yet to be complete is to deploy into a kubernetes, which will be made shortly available.
+Things yet to be complete is to deploy into a kubernetes, which will be made available shortly.